-Images may also be used to celebrate success through their publication in newsletters, on the school website and occasionally in the public media.
+Images may also be used to celebrate success through their publication in newsletters, on the school website, school and pupil Seesaw accounts, school Facebook page and occasionally in the public media.
 The school will request parents / carers permission annually before taking images of members of the school.

 ☑ DO Best Practice Only use school equipment for taking pictures and videos.
 Ensure parental permission is in place.
-CHECK Safe Practice Check Online Safety Policy for any instances where using personal devices may be allowed.
-Always make sure have Headteacher's (or in the case of the headteacher, the Chair of Governor's) knowledge or permission.
-Make arrangements for pictures to be downloaded to the school network immediately after the event.
-Delete images from the camera/device after downloading. ☑ DO NOT Poor Practice DO NOT download images from organisation equipment to own equipment.
+A CHECK Safe Practice Check parental permissions form before publishing photos/videos of children ■ DO NOT Poor Practice DO NOT download images from organisation equipment to own equipment.
 DO NOT use your equipment without Headteacher's/Chair of Governor's knowledge or permission - and in accordance with policy.
 DO NOT retain, copy or distribute images for personal use.